-- a.
-USAREC Senior Master Trainer (SMT) and Master Trainers (MT): - (1) Enforces the standards outlined in this regulation. - (2) Ensures all training is loaded within the Master Event Calendar found on the G3 SharePoint. - (3) Serves as the command's training subject matter expert. - (4) Helps determine brigade and battalion training needs. - (5) Coordinates training programs. - (6) Conducts Training and Operational Assessments (TOA). - (7) Serves as liaison between USAREC and the RRC for the integration of new technologies and training priorities. - (8) Coordinates and conducts the quarterly USAREC Training Assessment Board (TAB). - (9) Conducts training at USAREC-level training functions. - (10) Facilitates bottom-up feedback from lower echelons across the command in order to identify systemic training issues, new training requirements, or training opportunities. - (11) Analyzes training data provided by brigades and provide recommendations for inclusion in the command's training plan and guidance. - (12) Maintains the Recruiter Tool Box. - (13) Must become Black Board level 101, or higher, certified. - (14) Must become Common Faculty Development Instructor Course (CFD-IC) certified - (15) Serves as primary or assistant system administrator for DTMS (see Appendix C). - (16) Serves as training developer and content subject matter expert for all USAREC distributed learning. - (17) Serves as the manager for the Assistant Station Commander Program (ASCP) - (18) Assists the Recruiting and Retention College with Training Development needs. - (19) Serves as USAREC's Schools Manager and Quota Source Manager. - (20) Monitors all USAREC organizational and institutional training. - (21) Develops and manages all leader development and leader certification programs. - (22) Serves as USAREC's Army Training Requirements and Resource System (ATRRS) manager. - (23) Serves as USAREC's Army Learning Management System (ALMS). - (24) Serves as USAREC's Blackboard help desk. - (25) Serves as the Quota Source Manager.
+a.
+USAREC Senior Master Trainer (SMT) and Master Trainers (MT):

+- (1) Enforces the standards outlined in this regulation. - (2) Ensures all training is loaded within the Master Event Calendar found on the G3 SharePoint. - (3) Serves as the command's training subject matter expert. - (4) Helps determine brigade and battalion training needs. - (5) Coordinates training programs. - (6) Conducts Training and Operational Assessments (TOA). - (7) Serves as liaison between USAREC and the RRC for the integration of new technologies and training priorities. - (8) Coordinates and conducts the quarterly USAREC Training Assessment Board (TAB). - (9) Conducts training at USAREC-level training functions. - (10) Facilitates bottom-up feedback from lower echelons across the command in order to identify systemic training issues, new training requirements, or training opportunities. - (11) Analyzes training data provided by brigades and provide recommendations for inclusion in the command's training plan and guidance. - (12) Maintains the Recruiter Toolbox. - (13) Must complete Black Board level 101, or higher, certification. - (14) Must complete Common Faculty Development Instructor Course (CFD-IC). - (15) Serves as primary or assistant system administrator for DTMS (see Appendix C). - (16) Serves as training developer and content subject matter expert for all USAREC distributed learning. - (17) Serves as the manager for the Assistant Station Commander Program (ASCP) - (18) Assists the Recruiting and Retention College with Training Development needs. - (19) Serves as USAREC's Schools Manager. - (20) Monitors all USAREC organizational and institutional training. - (21) Develops and manages all leader development and leader certification programs. - (22) Serves as USAREC's Army Training Requirements and Resource System (ATRRS) manager. - (23) Serves as USAREC's Army Learning Management System (ALMS) administrator. - (24) Serves as USAREC's Blackboard manager. - (25) Manages oversight on the Master Trainer Roster located on the USAREC G3 Training SharePoint. - (26) Serves as the Quota Source Manager.
 In coordination with USAREC G1 and G8-Force Management determines projected out year strength requirements.
-Compares requirements against SMDR projections and submits to the RRC for training load capabilities and subsequent changes to the SMDR. - b.
-Brigade Senior Master Trainers (SMTs) and Master Trainers (MTs): - (1) Enforces the standards outlined in this regulation. - (2) Ensures all training is loaded within the Master Event Calendar found on the G3 SharePoint.
+Compares requirements against SMDR projections and submits to the RRC for training load capabilities and subsequent changes to the SMDR.

+b.
+Brigade Senior Master Trainers (SMTs) and Master Trainers (MTs):

+- (1) Enforces the standards outlined in this regulation. - (2) Ensures all training is loaded within the Master Event Calendar found on the G3 SharePoint.